-Possible Sanctions Category A Infringements (misconduct) Excessive use of the Internet for personal Refer to Head Teacher activities not related to professional development e.g. online shopping, personal Escalate to: email, instant messaging etc Head Teacher/ warning given Use of personal data storage media (e.g. USB memory sticks) without considering access and appropriateness of any files stored Not implementing appropriate safeguarding procedures Any behaviour on the World Wide Web that compromises the staff member's professional standing in the school and community Misuse of first level data security, e.g. wrongful use of passwords Breaching copyright or license e.g. installing unlicensed software on network Category B Infringements (Gross Misconduct) Possible Sanctions Serious misuse of, or deliberate damage to, Refer to Head Teacher any school computer hardware or software Any deliberate attempt to breach data protection or computer security rules Escalate to: accessing, Deliberately creating, Head Teacher/governors/suspension or dismissal downloading and disseminating any material deemed offensive, obscene, defamatory, racist, homophobic or violent Other safeguarding actions: Accessing websites advocating violent Remove the PC to a secure place to ensure that there extremism is no further access to the PC or laptop.
+SIAFF 1 Category A Infringements (misconduct) Possible Sanctions Excessive use of the Internet for personal activities not related to professional development e.g. online shopping, personal email, instant messaging etc Use of personal data storage media (e.g. USB memory sticks) without considering access and appropriateness of any files stored Not implementing appropriate safeguarding procedures Any behaviour on the World Wide Web that compromises the staff member's professional standing in the school and community Misuse of first level data security, e.g. wrongful use of passwords Breaching copyright or license e.g. installing Refer to Head Teacher Escalate to: Head Teacher/ warning given unlicensed software on network Category B Infringements (Gross Misconduct) Possible Sanctions Serious misuse of, or deliberate damage to, any school computer hardware or software Any deliberate attempt to breach data protection or computer security rules Deliberately creating, accessing, downloading and disseminating any material deemed offensive, obscene, defamatory, racist, homophobic or violent Accessing websites advocating violent extremism Receipt or transmission of material that infringes the copyright of another person or Refer to Head Teacher Escalate to: Head Teacher/governors/suspension or dismissal Other safeguarding actions: Remove the PC to a secure place to ensure that there is no further access to the PC or laptop.